 While R-1 is not recommended by the Comprehensive Plan in this area, it does state that "residential subdivisions should be severely limited and any minor exceptions should be required to follow a rural cluster zoning or conservation subdivision design."
-The TRC reviewed the request and had no technical objections, noting that the unique shape of the property coupled with the requirements for individual well and septic systems naturally limits the overall development.
+The TRC analyzed the request, the standards governing the exercise of zoning power set forth in 10.01.05 of the ULDC, noting that the unique shape of the property coupled with the requirements for individual well and septic systems naturally limits its overall development.
 Therefore, staff recommends approval of the request for R-1 zoning.